TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * comparison: "yuku(=leave) mo" - "kaeru(=come back) mo", "shiru(=known) mo" - shiranu(=unknown) mo", "wakare(=part) te wa" - "ou(=meet)"

-This is literally Ousaka Barrier, where, both acquaintances and strangers, leaving and coming back, meet and part from each other.
+Oh, this is the Ousaka Barrier, where both the acquaintances and the strangers, leaving and coming back, meet and part from each other!

 Copyright (C) SIG English Lounge All Rights Reserved.